 If applicable, please include:

 - External Exam Results: Official records such as O-levels, IB, IGCSE, ICSE, SPM, KCSE, and others that are administered by an educational examining board should be submitted in English or in the original language accompanied by a certified literal translation and should contain an explanation of the grading system.
-You can send by the Common Application Website.
+The document will need to come directly from the school, or you can send if it is stamped/certified by your school.
+Please send by email to email@example.com.

 - Statement of activities (if you are not currently enrolled): A short paragraph describing what you have been doing since leaving school.
 Please send by email to firstname.lastname@example.org.